 Breadcrumbs – Breadcrumbs are used on the top, to create a nice crunchy crust.
 So do not miss this one.

 Herbs – I have used fresh thyme and rosemary but you can add any herb sof your choice to flavour it more.

 Step By Step Recipe

-Preheat the oven to 400 degrees F. Add 2 tbsp butter in a pan and add the onions.
+Preheat the oven to 400 degrees F. Add 2 tablespoon butter in a pan and add the onions.

 Cook till onions starts to brown.
 Add little sprinkling of water and cook till onions are really browned and softened.

 Add flour and fry for a few seconds.